GROUNDING EXERCISES FOR ANXIETY

 • You feel numb to your surroundings

-Doing grounding exercises for anxiety doesn’t just lower your day to day anxiety.
-People all over the world are less grounded.
+People all over the world are less grounded than they’ve ever been.
 It’s become the way of the 21st century.
 We all live busy lives where we don’t stop enough and be mindful of what we’re actually doing and saying.

-It’s not so much the phones fault, but the way we’re trained to behave.
-Being ungrounded to what really matters, I think, is a serious issue.
+It’s not so much the phone’s fault, but the way we’re trained to behave.
+Being ungrounded in what really matters, I think, is a serious issue.
+Most people simply can’t concentrate and be in the present moment for longer than 5 seconds.

 I myself spent years reaching for the next thing, the next big idea and the next piece of gratification.
-It wasn’t until I stepped back and thought about what I was really doing I realised I was behaving in this way.
+It wasn’t until I stepped back and looked at how I spent my time that I realised I was behaving in this way.

 I like to use Justin Bieber as an example.
 He became hugely successful at a young age.
 He was rewarded constantly and likely lost track of what real life is meant to be about.
 Yes, the money and fame are fun but it can all come crashing down in an instant.